Instructions for Final Project

 You've learned lots about doing statistical analyses.
 It's time to work without a net....

-For the data analysis project, you address some questions that interest you with the statistical methodology we learn in Statistics 103.
+For the final project, you address some questions that interest you with the statistical methodology we learn in Statistics 101.
 You choose the question; you decide how to collect data; you do the analyses.
-The questions can address almost any topic (although I have veto power), including topics in economics, psychology, sociology, natural science, medicine, public policy, sports, law, etc.
+The questions can address almost any topic (although I have veto power), including topics in psychology, sociology, natural science, medicine, public policy, sports, law, etc.

 You should work in groups of two to three people on the project.
 Larger or smaller groups must be granted special permission from the instructor.
 You can work with people in different lab sections than yours.

 Your project will be presented in a poster session during the last week of lab sections.
 In a poster session, each group makes visual materials that explain the project.
 Then, people wander around looking at the posters and talking to the presenters, thereby learning about the various projects.
 Poster sessions are extremely common at professional conferences in many disciplines, including statistics.
 In our poster session, some members of each group are stationed at the poster to answer questions, while the others wander around to examine the projects.
 The poster-sitters and wanderers switch off after the wanderers have examined all the posters.

 There is no formal write-up of your project, i.e., no term paper is written.
 Each person must present or be part of a presentation of their group's project.
 The poster is handed in and graded.
 Your presentations factor in to the grade.